kn0w0n3/Barcodes-of-Life/README.md

 ![BOLD-NG_GUI_12-24-22](https://user-images.githubusercontent.com/22214754/209444712-02c716d3-8d48-477a-ab07-321056cbefc7.gif)

-The goal of this project is to provide an interface that will allow users to record the required information about a specimen.
-A mobile and desktop version will be available.
-The information can be updated at a later time to include the DNA barcode and allow for submission to the BOLD system database.
-The barcodes of Life application will also utilze the BOLD API to allow users to search DNA barcodes in real time.
+The goal of this project is to provide an interface that will allow users to store the required information about a specimen and retrieve it later for further processing, analysis and submission to the BOLD database.

 # Submissions to BOLD
 Instructions for making submissions to the BOLD system can be found at the following link: